jase-k/whats_for_dinner/README.md

 1. Have the favorite button on view_recipe to toggle favoriting and unfavoriting a recipe
 2. Get the favorite recipe button to show up on the browse recipes Add Cuisine Types to Database and Add/Edit Recipe
+Fix Update/Add Recipe Code Structure
 ->
-Fix Update Recipe Code Structure
 Add diet types as a function of recipes
 Add image to Recipe
 Add source attribute to recipes: e.g.(Website it comes from vs What's for Dinner Platform)